Florida Gators football: Tennessee

 Although Florida and Tennessee are charter members of the SEC, irregular conference scheduling resulted in the teams meeting infrequently for many years.
 Tennessee won the first ten games between 1916 and 1954, when Florida finally defeated the Volunteers.
 In 1969, Florida hired Tennessee head coach (and former Florida quarterback) Doug Dickey to replace the retiring Ray Graves immediately after their teams met in the Gator Bowl.

 The rivalry reached a peak during the 1990s.
 In 1992, the SEC expanded to twelve schools and split into two divisions.
 Florida and Tennessee (in the Eastern Division) have met every year since, usually in mid-September for both teams' first conference game of the season.
 Led by coaches Steve Spurrier and Phillip Fulmer and featuring players such as Danny Wuerffel and Peyton Manning, both teams were regularly ranked in the top 10 when they met, giving the rivalry conference and national title implications.
 Florida and Tennessee combined to win six SEC titles and two national championships during the 1990s.

 Since becoming annual opponents in 1992, the Gators and Volunteers have combined to represent the Eastern Division in the SEC Championship Game 16 times.
 Florida had an 11-game winning streak against Tennessee (2005–2015) and leads the series 33–21 following the 2024 season.

 Future opponents

 Conference opponents

-For 2025, conference match-ups are the same as in 2024 with the home team reversed for all non-neutral site games.
 Starting in 2026, the SEC will move to a 9-game conference schedule, with three permanent opponents.

-The SEC announced the opponents and sites for Florida's conference games for the 2026 - 2029 seasons.
+The SEC announced the opponents and sites for Florida's conference games for the 2026–2029 seasons.
 Florida's annual opponents through the 2029 season are Georgia, South Carolina, and Kentucky.
 The other six conference games will rotate through other conference opponents, playing each opponent at least once every two years.